 It is very easy to assemble.
 You just need an Espresso shot which you pour into your cup of hot water.
 The ratio of Espresso to water majorly depends on your preference.
 The standard measurement is one-part espresso to two parts water.
 The base for Americano starts with Espresso.

-Either you go to a coffee shop they have their best commercial espresso machine or at your home, you need an espresso machine to brew a cup of espresso.
-If you don’t have an espresso machine don’t let that stop you.
+Either you go to a coffee shop or at your home, you need an espresso machine to brew a cup of espresso.
+In a coffee shop for sure they have their best commercial espresso machine but if you don’t have an espresso machine at your home don’t let that stop you.
 Instant coffee is also a good alternative.
 Just make sure to thoroughly dissolve the coffee crystals with a little warm water first.